 Photography & Cinematography

 The Photography and Cinematography program (Digital Communications) at Barbara Ingram School for the Arts prepares and develops well rounded artists that are experienced in the field of photography and cinematography.
 In this program, students will gain in depth experience, master tools and think creatively to solve complex visual problems.
-If you love taking photographs or making videos this could be the right program for you!
+If you love taking photographs or making videos, this could be the right program for you!

 Coursework will help prepare students to become college or career ready in either field.
-Course content includes exploring the foundations of art and creativity, the study of art history, the operation of camera equipment, programs appropriate to the field of photography and cinematography, artistic intent and communication, project and idea development.
+Course content includes exploring the foundations of art and creativity, the study of art history, the operation of camera equipment, programs appropriate to the field of photography and cinematography, artistic intent and communication, and project and idea development.
 Students are eligible to receive a certification in either Photoshop or Premiere Pro at the end of their Senior year.

 Photography & Cinematography Level I (Freshman & Sophomore Year)